rescript-lang/bucklescript.github.io/docs/generate-converters-accessors.md

 Deriving converters with abstract type through `newType` also still works.

-## abstract type (Since 3.0.0) for platform agnostic code and fine tuning of runtime representation
+## Abstract Type

-OCaml has multiple backends, for the record type, it has quite similar representations between native and JS backend: an array of values.
+(Since 3.0.0) for platform agnostic code and fine tuning of runtime representation.

-Sometimes, we want to have optimal runtime encoding while still make sure the code portable:
+OCaml has multiple backends.
+For the record type, it has quite similar representations between native and JS backend: an array of values.

-`bs.deriving` can accept `abstract` for record types to completely hide the record but only expose its getter/setter/maker, this is helpful for writing cross platform code.
+Sometimes, we want to have optimal runtime encoding while still make sure the code portable: `bs.deriving` can accept `abstract` for record types to completely hide the record but only expose its getter/setter/maker.
+This is helpful for writing cross platform code.

 In ml files
 ```ocaml